viperproject/gobra/artifact/content/README.md

   ```commandline
   docker run -it --memory=6g --volume $PWD/gobra_sync:/home/gobra/sync gobraverifier/gobra-artifact:v1
   ```
   In the shared folder `gobra_sync` on your host machine, you can now find this README (`README.md`), a tutorial (`tutorial.md`), our paper (`paper.pdf`), the Dockerfile used to create the artifact image (`Dockerfile`), and our evaluation, regression, and tutorial examples (`test_suite/evaluation`, `test_suite/regressions`, and `test_suite/tutorial-examples`, respectively).
 The `gobra_sync` folder on your host machine is now synced with `/home/gobra/sync/` folder on the Docker container.
 If you change a file on the host, then the corresponding file on the Docker container will change, as well.
+If you encounter permission errors when running the previous command, please consult the [troubleshooting section](#troubleshooting).

   To run the container without a shared folder, drop the `--volume` option:
   ```commandline